 - Alarm - uses the devices alarm sound;

-Enter in the title for the alert in the Title (Optional) field.
-The title appears in bold text above the message on the device
+- Enter in the title for the alert in the Title (Optional) field.
+The title appears in bold text above the message on the device;

 - In the Web Address (Optional) field, you can enter in a web address that the users can visit to see detailed step-by-step instructions on what to do during the incident.
 This feature can be useful as the push notification screen is limited to 256 characters - having the users visit a web address can allow you to send through evacuation procedures to users.

 - In the Notification Message field, you can create the notification message which you can push out to the users.

-To send out the notification via SMS, tick the check-box for "Send SMS messages".
+- To send out the notification via SMS, tick the check-box for "Send SMS messages".
 The options menu will expand to display more settings.

-For SMS Recipients, you can choose to send to "Only pre-registered recipients" or to "All recipients" - sending the SMS to the pre-registered recipients requires a mobile phone number added to their user record.
-Sending the SMS only to pre-registered recipients reduces the amount of duplicate notifications that users get (useful if you are sending non-urgent notifications)
+Sending the SMS to the pre-registered recipients requires a mobile phone number added to their user record.
+Sending the SMS only to pre-registered recipients reduces the number of duplicate notifications that users get (useful if you are sending non-urgent notifications).

 One limitation of the SMS Message notification is that it is limited to 140 characters.
 The characters remaining will count down and let you know how many characters are left in your message.

 - To send out the notification via email, tick the check-box for "Send email messages".
 The options menu will expand to display more settings.

-You can enter the subject of the email in the "Email Subject (Optional)" field.
+- Enter the subject of the email in the "Email Subject (Optional)" field.

-Enter in the notification into the "Message (2000 remaining)" text box.
+- Enter in the notification into the "Message (2000 remaining)" text box.
 The character limit will count down until it reaches 0 and will let you know when you have gone over the character limit.

 Advanced View/Simple View

 By default, any adhoc notification you create will be displayed in Advanced view.
 Once you have chosen at least one delivery method (Push notification, SMS or Email) and have entered in text into the Notification Message, you can then switch to Simple View by clicking on the Simple View button in the top right.
-(Push notifications also require at least one application from OmniGuard or SafeZone to be ticked as well)
+(Push notifications also require at least one application from OmniGuard or SafeZone to be selected as well)

 The screenshot below shows text in the Push notification message and the SMS notification message fields.